shahad-mahmud/cookiecutter-ML/README.md

 ## Start a new project

-Copy, paste, run the following command and setup your awesome NLP project.
+Copy, paste, run the following command and setup your awesome ML project.

 ```bash
 cookiecutter https://github.com/shahad-mahmud/cookiecutter-ml.git